My Background

 As a former teacher at a high school that focused on drop-out prevention and as the director of an after-school program for middle school students from the Brookhill neighborhood, I understand the importance of a quality education.
 The Charlotte Mecklenburg Schools have much to be proud of.
 It’s why both my two sons went to CMS schools.
 But it needs more work – and more funding from the state and even the county – if we want to prepare all our children for college and the workforce and to secure a brighter tomorrow.

-I’m lucky enough to live near Freedom Park, one of the busiest and best in the county.
+I’m lucky enough to have two of the busiest and best parks in the county— Park Road Park and Freedom Park.
 Visit on a Saturday or Sunday and you’ll see thousands of families enjoying the soccer and baseball fields, walking trails, and jungle gyms.
 Being outside, breathing fresh air, and getting exercise are essential for our well-being.
 Unfortunately, however, not everyone in the county has access to green space, especially in low income neighborhoods.
 Community recreation centers, youth sports leagues, and outdoor educational opportunities can serve as lifelines for youth.
 We need to continue to invest in our wonderful greenway system, which, like an excellent school system, can help draw new businesses to the area.

 Another reason I’m running is the need for better mental health services.
 Whenever I’ve spoken at public events about how my family once needed support, people have come up afterwards and told similar stories.
 Many of them seem embarrassed while others said they couldn’t find the help they needed for their children.
 This must be fixed.
 A child’s mental health is just as important as his or her physical health.